mdrame/bulk_downloader/README.md

 ### Open source challange:

   * Add ProgressHub when user hit the Download button so they can see what's going on in the background on the app.
-  * User any webframework of your choice. javascrip, Jquery
+  * Use any webframework of your choice. javascrip, Jquery

 ### Disclaimer .